tmahmed/sorting_algorithms/README.md

 # sorting_algorithms
-Collection of sorting algorithms, implemented in C++ and Python
+Collection of sorting algorithms, implemented in C++ and Python, for personal reference